wooorm/import-meta-resolve/readme.md

     `--experimental-json-modules`, `--experimental-wasm-modules`,
     `--experimental-policy`, `--input-type`, `--preserve-symlinks`,
     `--preserve-symlinks-main`, nor `--conditions` work
-*   No attempt is made to add a suggestion on what to use on errors
+*   No attempt is made to add a suggestion based on how things used to work in CJS before to not-found errors
-*   Prototypal methods are not guarded: Node protects for example `String#slice` or so from being tampered with, whereas we don’t
+*   Prototypal methods are not guarded: Node protects for example `String#slice` or so from being tampered with, whereas this doesn’t

 ## License